gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 ### Using GraphQL to Build Pages for your WordPress data

-In this section, we're going to explore using Gatsby's GraphQL API to query data that came from WordPress, and use that data to create pages.
+In this section, you're going to explore using Gatsby's GraphQL API to query data that came from WordPress, and use that data to create pages.

 #### Hook into createPages action